PathVisio/RPathVisio/README.md

 R package for PathVisioRPC
 ===============================

-The rPathVisio package enables the use of the pathway analysis tool PathVisio(http://www.pathvisio.org/) and the wealth of Wikipathways(http://wikipathways.org/index.php/WikiPathways) pathways in the R enironment.
-This package wraps xml.rpc() calls made to the PathVisioRPC Server, which is an XML-RPC based implementation of PathVisio, into an R API that hides more of the technologies of XML-RPC.
+The rPathVisio package enables the use of the pathway analysis tool [PathVisio](http://www.pathvisio.org/) and the wealth of [WikiPathways](http://wikipathways.org/index.php/WikiPathways) pathways in the R enironment.
+This package wraps `xml.rpc()` calls made to the PathVisioRPC Server, which is an XML-RPC based implementation of PathVisio, into an R API that hides more of the technologies of XML-RPC.
 The package also sets a number of typical defaults and performs some argument validation in order to simplify usage and provide better feedback to the user.